-- 2. Neighborhood Compatibility: Ensuring that the building design, scale, and height are in harmony with surrounding buildings to maintain the character of each area. - Contribution to the Streetscape: Encouraging active frontage designs, landscaping, or public space contributions to enhance the surrounding streetscape and community experience.
+- 2. Neighborhood Compatibility: Ensuring that the building design, scale, and height are inge 6 of 7 harmony with surrounding buildings to maintain the character of each area. - Contribution to the Streetscape: Encouraging active frontage designs, landscaping, or public space contributions to enhance the surrounding streetscape and community experience.